unswexplains/unswexplains.github.io/d4ae35314090/content.md

 The result is always a fraction between 0 and 1, inclusive (can you see why?).
 Like any fraction, we can express it as a percentage.
 In the example above, the fraction is 0.53, which is 53%.
 It's common to express relative frequencies using percentages.

 Here is our frequency table, with the relative frequencies included, and also the totals.
-Note that the relative frequencies total to 100%, which they always should (again, can you see why?).
+Note that the relative frequencies add to 100%, which they always should (again, can you see why?).

 ```
 Region        Frequency Relative Frequency